Finetuned/modx-cli/memory-bank/progress.md

 ### Fixed Issues

+- Fixed version display issue in `extra:list` command:
+  - Implemented a more robust approach to match extras (namespaces) with their corresponding packages
+  - Added a method to get all packages using the same processor as `package:list` to create a lookup table
+  - Created a method to find the correct package for a namespace using multiple matching strategies
+  - Added fallback mechanisms for when the processor fails or no match is found
+  - Now `extra:list` displays version numbers similar to `package:list`

 - Fixed inheritance issue with the --json option:
   - ProcessorCmd was overriding getOptions() without calling parent::getOptions()
   - Updated ProcessorCmd::getOptions() to merge parent options with its own options